SynBioDex/SBOLDesigner/README.md

 double clicking, you can run the designer from command-line by using the `java -jar <jarFileName>` command at a terminal where `jarFileName` will be the name of the SBOL Designer jar file you downloaded.

+UPDATE: Alternatively, you can build the program yourself since all of the dependencies are included.

 Using SBOL Designer plugin in Geneious
 ======================================